Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 ### Do’s and don’ts

-#### Never render a list of childs without assigning a unique key to each
+#### Never render a list of children without assigning a unique key to each

 This can have a huge impact on the performance, even bigger if you rendering a big list of elements.
 As from React documentation: